 I have a mixed success rate in advocating for these privileged travelers.
 My contacts at Customs can offer more detailed explanations for a revocation.
 In my last case, I was even able to find out when a traveler’s privileges would be restored, but it’s unclear if my intervention accelerated the process.

-I can advocate for Toney, and I certainly sympathize with him and his wife.
+My advocacy team and I can advocate for Toney, and I certainly sympathize with him and his wife.
 They are definitely not threats to national security.
 Their only “crime” was having an anniversary and failing to read some fine print.
 But I’m not sure if I’ll be able to make a strong enough case for CBP to return their cards.